 In case you opt for a vertical design, you need to buy a large pump as it will have to work harder in pumping nutrient-filled water to the topmost part or layer of the garden.

 There are two common choices here—ebb and flow and deep water culture.

 There’s a pump that runs for 15 minutes an hour, flooding the pipes with water filled with nutrients.

 Meanwhile the pots with plants are placed in holes that are drilled on the upper part of the pipe.

-Lastly you need to determine the growth medium.
 You can go for HydroClay pebbles that are very good in holding oxygen aside from providing excellent drainage.
-You can also opt for Perlite and vermiculite which are ideal for roots needing more support.
-Rockwool cubes, meanwhile, are ideal for starting seeds in the hydroponic system.

 The size of your hydroponic PVC garden will also be influenced by the number of plants you intend to grow.

 Hydroponic PVC Plans

 Building a hydroponic PVC system is a DIYer’s dream because of tools and materials needed are often found in the household, or can be bought at a nearby home improvement store.

 We’ll show you how to build a DIY hydroponic PVC system that measures 3 ½ feet x 8 feet, and capable of holding up to 36 plants that are up to six inches tall.